Unit: ACMEA - PD Investigators Mgmt (R48)

 |

-NOTE: The following are examples of duties performed by employees in this classification.
-However, employees may perform other related duties at an equivalent level.
-Each individual in the classification does not necessarily perform all duties listed.
+NOTE: The following are typical duties performed by employees in this classification.
+Employees may not necessarily perform all duties listed, however, they may perform other related duties at an equivalent level.

 MINIMUM QUALIFICATIONS